autoreduction/queue-processor/README.md

 3. Open Services, right click on "Autoreduce Queue Processor" and select Properties
 4. Change Startup Type to Automatic
 5. Click Start

+## Optional software

+In order to view the mysql database comfortably, you can use MySqlWorkbench.
+To install this with windows server 2012 default settings, go to Internet Explorer -> Tools -> Internet Options -> Security and add the site to the Trusted Sites list